egberts/egberts.github.io-src/content/articles/openssh-options-ways.md

 Multi-file organize settings using subdirectory(s) and multiple files.

-This multi-file approach makes it possible for OTHER projects or packages to drop-in their needed settings without being disruptive toward the user's or system's settings.
+This multi-file approach makes it possible for OTHER projects or packages to drop into their needed settings without being disruptive toward the user's or system's settings.

 Most popular approaches are currently used by many Linux distros: